 Funding for the project

-The council made a bid to the Heritage Lottery Fund and Big Lottery Fund’s “Parks for People” scheme and in January 2015 was awarded funding of around £291,000 in the first stage of a two-stage process.
-This funding means we can now develop detailed plans to support a further bid of around £4m to get some work underway.
+The council made a bid to the Heritage Lottery Fund and Big Lottery Fund’s “Parks for People” scheme and in January 2015 was awarded funding of around £291,000 in the first stage of a the two-stage process.
+This funding meant we could develop detailed plans to support a further bid of around £4 million to get some work underway.
 We cannot achieve our vision and aims without external funding.
 At the end of August 2016 we submitted our Stage 2 bid (see above.)

 What are the key project milestones?